Nullcorps/woocommerce-gateway-bitcoin/README.md

 * Run contract tests to find what currencies are supported by the Exchange_Rate APIs
 * Remove 'required' setting on checkout billing fields
 * API round-robin and failover
+* Template for paid orders
 * Partial payment email
+* Delay order-received/on-hold email for an hour; check for payment in mempool
 * Tor
 * Units: Add mbtc as well as sats etc. (to match default Electrum display settings)
 * Add: change payment method button below payment details, if a customer accidentally chooses/changes their mind